sasho2k/discord-word-of-the-day/README.md

 # How It Works
 This is a general explanation for the processes and thoughts behind each file in the program.

 *More can be found in the comments of the program.*

+The folder names portray the task/s of the file/s in them.

 #### [Internal.py](https://github.com/sasho2k/discord-word-of-the-day/blob/master/internal.py)
 > Internal works to check the settings file that is required for the bot.
 >